 I am trained at the Karolinska Institute but have worked around ten years as professor of Social Medicine at Gothenburg University combined with a post at the public health services of the city and the County Council.
-I am heading a research group Social Epidemiology at the Department of Public Health Sciences.

 - MD and board certified specialist in Social Medicine